Hurricane Iota over the Caribbean in November 2020.

 Body

 When it comes to hurricanes, there are many indicators related to atmospheric and oceanic conditions that indicate what to expect.
-Keep in mind: Whatever the forecast, remember that it only takes one hurricane to make landfall and coastal residents should prepare for every hurricane season.
+Keep in mind: Whatever the forecast, remember that it only takes one hurricane to make landfall, and coastal residents should prepare for every hurricane season.

-2022 Atlantic Hurricane Season Forecast
+2023 Atlantic Hurricane Season Forecast

+See the list of 2023 hurricane names for both the Atlantic Basin and Eastern North-Pacific.
+The World Meteorological Organization’s Hurricane Committee chooses these names.
 The list actually repeats every six years unless a storm is so severe that the World Meteorological Organization votes to retire that name from future lists.
-See more about how hurricanes get their names.

-More than 60 names have been retired since 1950 because they resulted in significant property damage or deaths.
+Many hurricane names have been retired since 1950 because they resulted in significant property damage or deaths.
 A name can be retired at the request of a country affected by the storm.
 See the most recent list of retired hurricane names.

 Credit: Petrovich9/Getty Images